 7. What types of plants do I want to grow?

 A common recipe for butterfly gardens is 3 kinds of Milkweed (common, butterfly and swamp), 5 native plants that flower in the Spring, 5 that flower in the Summer and 5 that flower in the Fall.
 This will ensure you have a year-round garden!
+Also, make sure that your plants are native to your area so native bugs can flourish!

 4. Become a citizen scientist